Reasons Why Long-term Faith on VEON Ltd. (VEON) Could Pay Off Investors

-VEON Ltd. (VEON) is priced at $1.61 after the most recent trading session.
-At the very opening of the session, the stock price was $1.66 and reached a high price of $1.66, prior to closing the session it reached the value of $1.64.
-The stock touched a low price of $1.57.Recently in News on July 15, 2021, VEON Board member steps down.
-Stephen Pusey steps down from VEON Board.
+VEON Ltd. (VEON) is priced at $1.75 after the most recent trading session.
+At the very opening of the session, the stock price was $1.61 and reached a high price of $1.75, prior to closing the session it reached the value of $1.61.
+The stock touched a low price of $1.60.Recently in News on August 23, 2021, VEON’s Beeline to bring mobile AI technology to medical diagnosis and research.
+Beeline partnership with Sechenov Medical University will use artificial intelligence pattern-matching to accelerate medical diagnosis of critical conditions.
 You can read further details here

 VEON Ltd. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $2.2000 on 07/06/21, with the lowest value was $1.5200 for the same time period, recorded on 01/04/21.